 • Logical reasoning – Thinking critically to evaluate or to predict an argument, identify the main and supporting arguments, predict outcomes etc.

-GATE Economics (Code XH-C1) Latest Syllabus 2025-
+GATE Economics (Code XH-C1) Latest Syllabus 2026-

-GATE Economics Subject Based on Topics & Such Topics such as international Economics, Public Economics, Money & Banking, Macro-Economics & Many More This means that you’d have to cover a lot of ground to get a surface-level understanding of the fundamentals.
+GATE Economics Subject Based on Topics & Such Topics such as international Economics, Public Economics, Money & Banking, Macro-Economics, & Many More This means that you’d have to cover a lot of ground to get a surface-level understanding of the fundamentals.
 While the syllabus is dense, it would help to break down each component that makes a lesson.
 This is why we’ve broken them down the Economics GATE syllabus according to the names of the units themselves.
-It would be easier to digest what topics under them are involved so that it would be easy for you to be prepared for the upcoming exams.
+It would be easier to digest what topics are involved so that it would be easy for you to be prepared for the upcoming exams.

 The Chapters are –

-- Chapter -1: Micro Economics.
+- Chapter -1: Microeconomics.

-- Chapter -2: Macro Economics.
+- Chapter -2: Macroeconomics.

 - Chapter -3: Statistics, Econometrics and Mathematical Economics